-If you apply for Voluntary Cover, you will receive Interim Accident cover for the period of time your application is being assessed (known as the Interim Accident cover period).
+If you apply for additional insurance cover, you will receive Interim Accident cover for the period of time your application is being assessed (known as the Interim Accident cover period).

-Subject to any Exclusions in the Policy, if you have an Accident during the Interim Accident cover period that results in your death or TPD, you will be covered for the applied amount (up to the maximum Interim Accident benefit of \$1.5 million for Death Cover or TPD Cover) for the period starting from the date your completed application is received by TelstraSuper and will end on the earliest of the following dates:
+Subject to any Exclusions in the Policy, if you have an accident during the Interim Accident cover period that results in your death or TPD, you will be covered for the applied amount (up to the maximum Interim Accident benefit of \$1.5 million for Death cover or TPD Cover) for the period starting from the date your completed application is received by TelstraSuper and finishing on the earliest of the following dates:

-- 1. your application is withdrawn, accepted or rejected - 2. the Policy is terminated - 3.
-MLC Life Insurance cancels your Interim Accident cover - you reach cover cessation age, which is 65 for TPD Cover and Income Protection Cover, and 75 for Death Cover - 5. the date any existing cover under the Policy ceases - 6. for Interim Accident cover for TPD the date of your death, or - 7.
-120 days has passed.
+- your application is withdrawn, accepted or rejected - 2. the Policy is terminated - 3. our insurer cancels your Interim Accident cover, - you reach cover cessation age, which is 65 for TPD Cover and 75 for Death Cover. - 5. the date any existing cover under the Policy ceases, - 6. for Interim Accident cover for TPD the date of your death, or - 7.
+120 days has passed